What should I wear? What if it rains? Here are the Wild Blue answers to common questions.

 And yes, spectators are allowed at Wild Blue Ropes at no charge!

-Our hours sometimes vary around holidays and special occasions, but our regular summer operating hours are as follows:
+Our hours sometimes vary around holidays and special occasions, but our regular fall operating hours are as follows:

 We are OPEN to the General Public: